arhebs/custom-rbac-backend/README.md

 Creates roles (Admin, User, Guest), business elements (`article`, `access_rule`, `user`), access rules (admin full; user owns articles; guest read-only as configured), sample users, and sample articles.

+## Manual QA Walkthrough

+For an end-to-end sanity check against the live Dockerized stack, use the helper script:

+- `./qa_walkthrough.sh`

+It will:

+- Build and start the Docker Compose stack.
+- Wait for the API to become available.
+- Run migrations and `seed_rbac`.
+- Exercise key flows (auth, token lifecycle, RBAC on `/articles/`, and `/access-rules/`) and fail fast on any unexpected HTTP status.

 ## Testing